ripsawridge/site/site/contents/_cma/2020/strahlkogel.md

 guests: Uli
 ---

+*Update: I noticed that on [hikr.org](https://www.hikr.org) there are several great reports on the Strahlkogel written in German.
+For example [here](https://www.hikr.org/tour/post111672.html) and [here](https://www.hikr.org/tour/post143009.html).
+I added my own [little addition](https://www.hikr.org/tour/post155129.html) there, because I'd like to contribute to that interesting corpus of linked reports.*

 Uli and I hadn't climbed together in quite a while.
 So it was great when he called with the idea of climbing the Strahlkogel in the Larstiger Mountains.
 I'd never been in there...they were always hazy